Call4Cloud | MMP-C | Autopilot | Device Preparation

 Part 4:

 Besides the Declared Configurations (dcsvc.dll) that arrived on the device with a late 2022 Windows update, I also noticed the “manager” arriving on the device to orchestrate the processing of the policies when the EPM policies were delivered.
 Guess what it’s called?
 DBManager / MSOrchestrator.
-The fourth part will be about the one that does all the heavy lifting to make sure the policies are applied!
+The fourth part will be about the one that does all the heavy lifting to ensure the policies are applied!

 Part 5: